Kaprije

 In 14th and 15th century the island belonged to noble families from Šibenik.
-During Ottoman conquests in 16th and 17th century, the island is inhabited by refugees from mainland.
+During Ottoman conquests in 16th and 17th century, the island was inhabited by refugees from mainland.
 Around that time, a Saint Peter's church was built on the island.

+Its population of 189 lives in the eponymous single settlement of Kaprije, which is part of the City of Šibenik.